starsheriff/train-os/10-interrupts/README.md

 We have not yet initialized the idt yet.
 This is the next thing to do.

 ## IDT Entries aka gate descriptors
+So far so good.
+Until now, I haven't encountered larger problems.
+This section though required a fair bit of debugging to get everything together properly.
+Also, the AMD programmer's manual was not easy to read.
+You have to follow a lot of references to get everything together.

+### Why not statically initialized?
+First off, why don't we simply initialize the idt in a data section statically?
+In principle we _could_ do that, but then our kernel would lack a crucial feature: changing interrupt handlers at runtime.
+The kernel _must_ be able to change the interrupt handlers.
+Therefore, we have to intitialize the idt at runtime.

 ## Old text from here: